kxl4126/hatch-cli-client/README.md

 a.
 Edit `config/config.json` to include basic metadata for your collection, like `name`, `supply`, and `description`.
 The `saleName` field must be **unique**, as it identifies your project sale link.
 The `owner` field is the **principal id** that you NFTs will be minted to.
 It will also be the place where your **public sale funds are sent**, so make sure it is correct!
 b.
 Edit `config/links.json` with links to your media.
 This includes `gif`, `logo`, `banner`, `twitter`, etc.
 2. **Place your NFT assets and metadata in the correct location.**
-    a.
-Move your images (pngs) into the `assets/` directory.
+   - Move your images (pngs) into the `assets/` directory.
 Make sure they are named properly --- `0.png`, `1.png`, ...
 This serves as their NFT id.
-    b.
-Move your metadata (json) into the `assets/` directory.
+   - Move your metadata (json) into the `assets/` directory.
 Make sure they are named properly --- `0.json`, `1.json`, ...
 This serves as the corresponding NFT metadata.
    **Example folder structure:**
    ![Assets](https://i.imgur.com/3Ny9myT.png)
    ![Metadata](https://i.imgur.com/ZsaiwQI.png)